yorevs/homesetup/docs/SHOWCASE.md

 ### Firebase

-Please check the [Firebase Setup](FIREBASE_SETUP.md) document for instructions on how to configure your account.
+Please refer to the [Firebase Setup](FIREBASE_SETUP.md) document for detailed instructions on configuring your account.

-Once configured, you can use Firebase to upload/download your dotfiles to/from Firebase.
-This allows ou to have all of your dotfiles everywhere.
+After completing the setup, leverage Firebase to seamlessly upload/download your dotfiles, providing you with accessibility to all your configurations from anywhere.

 <img src="https://iili.io/JuzoPwb.png" />